Our Re-purposed Home

 Tree skirts can come in all kinds of fabrics, colors, and styles to coordinate with your look.
 And now people are even thinking outside the box and using other materials for skirts, including a box!

-How about adding a cardboard box wrapped in Christmas paper around your trunk.
+How about adding a cardboard box wrapped in Christmas paper around your trunk?
 Or how about a large bucket or basket to the base?
-I prop my 5′ tree in the top of a whiskey barrel and I love it.
+I prop my 5′ tree on the top of a whiskey barrel and I love it.
 It really gives the small tree some importance.
 Just remember to follow your theme and I’m sure you could come up with something creative and stunning.

 Christmas tree decoration ideas and themes.